 3. Make Sure You Feel Comfortable

+Once you have a therapist in mind, it’s important to feel comfortable with them.
+Many clinics send you an online form before your first visit, asking about your goals and needs.
+Be as honest as possible, as this information helps the therapist personalize your care.
 You should feel safe and respected during appointments.
 Indigo requires all therapists to complete training on trauma-informed care and trans-affirming care.
 In your first session, your therapist should explain the process, make eye contact, and ask about your goals.
-Ultimately, you are in charge of your own care, and the sessions should be personally tailored to meeting your goals, needs and lifestyle.
+Ultimately, you are in charge of your own care, and the sessions should be personally tailored to meeting your goals, needs and lifestyle.4.
+Consider the Service Offerings and Clinic Setups

 After narrowing down your options, take a look at the clinic itself.
 Check if it has private rooms, comfortable spaces, and the equipment you need.
 For example, if you’re a runner, you might want a clinic with a treadmill for gait analysis.
 Additionally, check to see if they are equipped for specialized techniques like manual therapy, scar release, dry needling, or diagnostic ultrasound.
-Finally, ask if the clinicians are able to perform both internal and external assessments and treatments, as some pelvic health physical therapists are only trained to perform external pelvic floor care.
+Finally, ask if the clinicians are able to perform both internal and external assessments and treatments, as some pelvic health physical therapists are only trained to perform external pelvic floor care.5.
+Practical Considerations

+Choose a clinic that’s easy to get to, with convenient appointment times.
+Some clinics, like Indigo, offer full-hour sessions once a week, which can reduce how often you need to visit, saving you time and money.
+A majority of states now have some level of direct access so no referral is required to start physical therapy.
 Ask about payment options too.
 Many clinics now offer flexible payment plans, like cash options or out-of-network billing.
 Find out if they accept your insurance, what the co-pays are, and if they work with HSA/FSA plans.
-If the clinic does take insurance, inquire about your deductible, expected costs, and co-pays per session.
+If the clinic does take insurance, inquire about your deductible, expected costs, and co-pays per session.6.
+Questions to ask a pelvic floor therapist

 When meeting with a potential therapist, come prepared with questions.
-Here are some ideas:
+Here are some ideas:-

 - What is your experience with my condition?